opentok/learning-opentok-php/README.md

 		  git clone git@github.com:opentok/learning-opentok-php.git

   2. `cd` to the root directory.

-  3. Run `composer install --ignore-platform-reqs` command to fetch and install all dependecies.
+  3. Run `composer install --ignore-platform-reqs` command to fetch and install all dependencies.

   4. Next, input your own API Key and API Secret into the `run-demo` script file:

       ```
       export TOKBOX_API_KEY=0000000
       export TOKBOX_SECRET=abcdef1234567890abcdef01234567890abcdef
       ```

+      *Important:* The archiving sample application uses archives that are stored in the OpenTok cloud.
+In your [OpenTok Account page](https://tokbox.com/account/), ensure that OpenTok project you use (corresponding to the API key and API secret you use here) is *not* set up to use cloud storage on Microsoft Azure or Amazon S3.
+However, in a production application, you will want to use an OpenTok project that has archive file cloud storage on Microsoft Azure or Amazon S3 enabled, since archives stored on the OpenTok cloud are only available for 72 hours.

   5. The run-demo file starts the PHP CLI development server (requires PHP >= 5.4) on port 8080.
 Start the server using the run-demo script: